Hoboken Hollow

-Hoboken Hollow is a 2006 American horror film directed by Glen Stephens, and starring Jason Connery, Rudolf Martin, C. Thomas Howell, Dedee Pfeiffer, Greg Evigan, Randy Spelling, Matt Cedeño, Robert Carradine, Dennis Hopper, and Michael Madsen.
+Hoboken Hollow is a 2006 American horror film directed by Glen Stephens, and starring Jason Connery, Rudolf Martin, C. Thomas Howell, Dedee Pfeiffer, Greg Evigan, Randy Spelling, Matt Cedeño, Robert Carradine, Dennis Hopper and Michael Madsen.
 It is loosely based on the real-life Texas Slave Ranch.

 Plot

-As Trevor (Jason Connery) drifts through Texas he is still haunted by the evils of the war he recently returned from and a promise he failed to keep.
+As Trevor drifts through Texas he is still haunted by the evils of the war he recently returned from and a promise he failed to keep.
 When a stranger offers a ride, Trevor finds himself battling the brutal homegrown evil of the Broderick family at Hoboken Hollow, a remote West Texas ranch that many have visited but few ever leave.